Barbara Jane Harrison: Career

-Death at her post
+Death

 On 8 April 1968, Harrison (aged 22) was a flight attendant aboard BOAC Flight 712 when it left Heathrow Airport at 16.27 BST, bound indirectly for Sydney.

 Her George Cross citation recites what happened almost immediately after takeoff:

 No. 2 engine of B.O.A.C.
 Boeing 707 G-ARWE caught fire and subsequently fell from the aircraft, leaving a fierce fire burning at No. 2 engine position.
 About two and a half minutes later the aircraft made an emergency landing at the airport and the fire on the port wing intensified.
 Miss Harrison was one of the stewardesses in this aircraft.
 The duties assigned to her in an emergency were to help the steward at the aft station to open the appropriate rear door, inflate the escape chute, and assist passengers at the rear of the aircraft to leave in an orderly manner.
 When the aircraft landed, Miss Harrison and the steward concerned opened the rear galley door and inflated the chute, which unfortunately became twisted on the way down so that the steward had to climb down it to straighten it before it could be used.
 Once out of the aircraft he was unable to return; hence Miss Harrison was left alone to the task of shepherding passengers to the rear door and helping them out of the aircraft.
 She encouraged some passengers to jump from the machine and pushed out others.

 According to witnesses, after the escape chute had been burnt away Harrison continued to force passengers to safety by pushing them out of the door, even as "flames and smoke [were] licking around her face".

 She then seemed to be preparing to jump but instead turned back inside; there was another explosion and she was not seen alive again.
 Her body was found with four others near the rear door; all had died from asphyxia.

 Anthony Crosland (President of the Board of Trade and the minister responsible for civil aviation) later wrote of Harrison's "lonely and courageous action" and "devotion to duty, in the highest traditions of her calling".

 In August 1969 Harrison became the only woman to receive the George Cross in peacetime, and its youngest female recipient.

 The medal was presented to her father in 1969 and, as of 2019, is at British Airways' Speedbird Centre, which is dedicated to the history of the crew and story of British Airways.